Hope, New York: History

 While numerous hotels were built during the late 1800s, the population began to decline with the start of the twentieth century, as the town's formerly dynamic industrial businesses began to cease operations.
 By 1905 the population had fallen to 317 residents, and by 1925 it had plunged to only 163.
-Much of the formerly developed land fell into disuse, essentially all industrial operations halted, and a number of the town's one room schools closed.
+Much of the developed land fell into disuse, essentially all industrial activity halted, and a number of the town's one room schools closed.
 Tourism, however, remained an important industry, and New York Route 30 began to provide travelers with lodging, gas stations, and other amenities.
-Currently, Hope is a largely undeveloped residential community, with an estimated population of 387 as of 2014.
+Today, Hope is a largely undeveloped residential community, with an estimated population of 387 as of 2014.